 I think so.
 The benefits it has made possible through its products and technologies have been enormous.
-There is barely a practical need for which you can’t find an iPhone app that makes meeting that need easier.
+There is barely a practical need for which you can’t find an iPhone app that makes meeting that needs easier.

-Whether it’s staying in touch with friends and family, budgeting your finances or keeping track of your health, Apple products have provided enormous services to a huge segment of the human population.
+Whether it’s staying in touch with friends and family, budgeting your finances, or keeping track of your health, Apple products have provided enormous services to a huge segment of the human population.

 Would I feel comfortable publicizing an investment in Apple?